satyamtamrakar15/webhook-repo/README.md

 * Also make sure to remote port forwarding using ngrok using command `ngrok http localhost:5000`
-* And add the public url provide by ngrok to webhook with specified webhook path `${PUBLIC_URL}/webhook/receiver`
+* And add the public url provide by ngrok to webhook with specified webhook path and select webhook reponse type to application/json
+`${PUBLIC_URL}/webhook/receiver`